MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/favorite-reports-web-console.md

 **Use the following steps to configure Windows Authentication (Kerberos) between Operations Manager Report Server and Management Server**:

-1. On the Operations Manager Report Server, open *rsreportserver.config* file of SSRS in a note pad, located at <PATH>: \Program Files\Microsoft SQL Server Reporting Services\SSRS\ReportServer.
+1. On the Operations Manager Report Server, open *rsreportserver.config* file of SSRS, located at <PATH>: \Program Files\Microsoft SQL Server Reporting Services\SSRS\ReportServer, in a note pad.

 2. Change the authentication type to *<RSWindowsNegotiate />* from *<RSWindowsNTLM />* and recycle the SQL reporting service.